jqzhappyhours/Webscraping-Sushi-Restraurants-in-SF/README.md

 # Webscraping-Sushi-Restraurants-in-SF
 Sushi lovers now listen up!
 This project scraped all the sushi restauarants in SF up untill 7/10/2022.
-We can use the scraped information to decide which sushi restaurant to go to for dinner.
+We can use the scraped information to decide which sushi restaurant to go to for dinner conviniently without scrolling through all the pages.

 # Scraped Features
 - Restaurant name